eminovperviz/EmiSoft.CleanArchitecture/README.md

 ## The Core Layer

 The Core layer is the center of the Clean Architecture design, and all other project dependencies should point toward it.
 As such, it has very few external dependencies.
 The Core layer contains The Application Project and The Domain Project.
-The Core layer should include things like:

 ## The Domain Project
 This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.